 It is in the nature of most men to crave a spiritual lightning rod, a protection against the caprice of accident, the convulsions of nature, the evil in other men’s hearts.
-One of the first things villagers should be taught is the power in the two shortest of all Bahá’í prayers “Alláh-u-Abhá” and “Yá Bahá’u’l-Abhá”; they should be told that in danger, in calamity, in sorrow or illness the repetition of one of these is a mighty protection and assistance; they should teach it to their children, and even the babes learning to talk, for the power in these words is very great.
+One of the first things villagers should be taught is the power in the two shortest of all Bahá’í prayers: “Alláh-u-Abhá” and “Yá Bahá’u’l-Abhá”; they should be told that in danger, in calamity, in sorrow or illness, the repetition of one of these is a mighty protection and assistance; they should teach it to their children, and even the babes learning to talk, for the power in these words is very great.
 They should also be taught to memorize that short prayer, known as the “Remover of Difficulties”: “Is there any Remover of difficulties save God?
 Say: Praised be God!
 He is God!
 All are His servants, and all abide by His bidding!”
-They should know that one of the prayers given us by Bahá’u’lláh is the repetition, ninety-five times, of “Alláh-u-Abhá”, and that we may use a string of seeds or beads, ninety-five in number, to aid us to say this prayer the requisite number of times, without having to count as we go along, by merely passing them through our
+They should know that one of the prayers given us by Bahá’u’lláh is the repetition, ninety–five times, of “Alláh-u-Abhá”, and that we may use a string of seeds or beads, ninety–five in number, to aid us to say this prayer the requisite number of times, without having to count as we go along, by merely passing them through our

 fingers till we come to the end.
 Indeed, a string of prayer beads makes a very beautiful and special gift from one Bahá’í to another.
 If the village people can also be given a tangible thing, such as a photograph of ‘Abdu’l-Bahá or a reproduction of the Greatest Name, to put in their homes, this also is very important.
-The Master Himself said to put the Greatest Name and His photograph in one’s home as a protection.
+The Master Himself said to put the Greatest Name and His photograph in ones home as a protection.
 A Bahá’í ring, however simple, is a thing many new Bahá’ís long to possess and if cheap enough will gladly purchase for themselves.
 It is the immemorial human story, to possess some tangible thing associated with the one we love and revere, particularly from our Prophet, our Manifestation of God, the One come from Him in this new Day.

 “The Help in Peril”

 No relationship could be more direct and dynamic than that which Baha’u’llah in His Writings shows to exist between the soul of man and his Creator.
-Unlike so many philosophies, decrepit and disoriented from their original spiritual inspiration, which believe that if there is a source and motive power for the universe it is an entirely impersonal force with no interest in men and their lives, the entire concept of God given us by Baha’u’llah is of a wondrous, all-knowing and loving Being Who is intensely aware of each human soul and has established innumerable ways by which He can guide, assist and bless each soul on its journey through life.
+Unlike so many philosophies, decrepit and disoriented from their original spiritual inspiration, which believe that if there is a source and motive power for the universe it is an entirely impersonal force with no interest in men and their lives; the entire concept of God given us by Baha’u’llah is of a wondrous, all-knowing and loving Being Who is intensely aware of each human soul and has established innumerable ways by which He can guide, assist and bless each soul on its journey through life.
 Over and over in His prayers He refers to God as “the Help in Peril”.
 What could be more immediate than this, a God Who is ever ready to stretch forth a hand to meet ours in moments of danger and crisis?
 Not only should the pioneer or teacher draw upon this assured assistance himself but he should,